-The University does not provide alternative locations for Public Forum events interrupted by inclement weather, but does provide for properly cancelled events to be rescheduled to a later date according to the same procedure under which the original event date was booked.
+The University does not provide alternative locations for public forum events interrupted by inclement weather, but does provide for properly canceled events to be rescheduled at a later date according to the same procedure under which the original event date was booked.

-Literature (fliers, brochures, information sheets, push cards) may be made available to interested persons during Public Forum activities.
-Forcing literature onto observers or passersby or affixing literature to automobiles, trees, grounds, fixtures, or other stationary objects on the campus shall constitute a violation of University regulations and will result in cessation of the Public Forum activity by appropriate University authorities.
+Literature (flyers, brochures, information sheets, push cards) may be made available to interested persons during public forum activities.
+Forcing literature onto observers or passersby or affixing literature to automobiles, trees, grounds, fixtures, or other stationary objects on the campus shall constitute a violation of University regulations and will result in cessation of the public forum activity by appropriate University authorities.